GreenSlayderX/sm63mods/annoyingpack.md

 Advert #10: Characters 46-49 (`x|yyy`), design: <link10>

 <b>Please always include 49 characters in the SEED string and only use numbers and the "|" in the format stated above.
 The mod will behave unexpectedly if you do not adhere to these conventions.
-In addition, if you disable an advert, please set it's chance to 000.</b>
+In addition, if you disable an advert, please set it's chance to 000.
+Lastly, make sure the sum of the chances is 100; if it is under or above 100, some adverts may be unable to appear.</b>

 Examples: